icebreaker/proudify/README.md

 ----
 These "features" are in the works and will be added soon :)

+* pull and show other public Github user info
 * show fork & watch count ( suggestion by [@amanelis](https://github.com/amanelis) )
 * show public activity feed (with this generic RSS support as well)
 * show tweets